 It’s so easy to want to correct their reading at all times, but don’t.
 Don’t make them feel like they can’t do it and like they are always messing up.
 Allow them to feel like they can do it and do it right!
 Sure, there is definitely a time and place for students to be “guided in their reading” (guided reading), but when they are reading leisurely, let them read.
 Let them have a positive experience.

 Many times I think I know what my little readers like, but I guess wrong at the beginning of the year.
 Allow them to choose books they love, even if they are too hard for them.
 They are excited about the book and can always “read the pictures” to read the book.
 The goal here is that they have a book in their hands that they are excited about when they can choose their own books!

 Helping at Home

-click the image above to snag this FREE for your parents
+Click the image above to join my email list and get this FREE for your parents!

 What do you do in your classroom to help cultivate a love of reading?
 I’d love to know!